 Benefits of Testing

 What is VO2 max and how can it help you?
-VO2 max is the maximum amount of oxygen you’re able to consume and utilize use for working muscle – a measure of aerobic power for athletes.
-The more oxygen you can use during exercise the better off you’ll be in exercise and in life, because it’s a measure how well your heart and lungs fuel your muscles with oxygenated blood, which is directly related to your risk for chronic illness and longevity.
+VO2 max is the maximum amount of oxygen you’re able to consume and utilize for working muscle – a measure of aerobic power for athletes.
+The more oxygen you can use during exercise the better off you’ll be in exercise and in life, because it’s a measure of how well your heart and lungs fuel your muscles with oxygenated blood, which is directly related to your risk for chronic illness and longevity.
 VO2 max is measured by looking at ventilation (this is one reason why you’ll wear a mouthpiece during the test) and the amount of O2/CO2 that goes in and comes out.
 The higher your VO2 max, the more fit you are and the higher quality of life you’ll have, along with lower healthcare costs.